xmos/xcore_iot/doc/tutorials/index.rst

 #. :ref:`Install the SDK <sdk-installation>`
 #.
 Select the Getting Started guide below based on your preferred development path

-- :ref:`Build and run your first FreeRTOS application on XCore <sdk-freertos-getting-started>`
+- :ref:`Build and run your first FreeRTOS application on xcore <sdk-freertos-getting-started>`
-- :ref:`Build and run your first bare-metal application on XCore <sdk-bare-metal-getting-started>`
+- :ref:`Build and run your first bare-metal application on xcore <sdk-bare-metal-getting-started>`

 Now you are ready to dive into the advanced tutorials.